Skip to main content

 Through a grant from the State Department's Bureau of Oceans and International Environmental and Scientific Affairs, Fryar and colleagues focused on capacity building in the Middle East and North Africa, with a particular emphasis on hydrology.

-In collaboration with researchers from the
+In collaboration with

 by Jay Blanton